 If you understood the previous section, you’ll likely be able to deduce the definition of a secured personal loan on its face.
 As you might have guessed, some form of collateral backs up secured personal loans.
 When you buy a car, for instance, that vehicle stands in as collateral on the loan.
 If you don’t pay, the lender takes the car.
 The same can be said about home mortgages.

 This can be beneficial to the lender because it provides a strong motivation for people to pay back their loans on time.
 It also ensures them compensation if the bills don’t get paid.

-While it might seem that as a borrower you should always try to get an unsecured personal loan (wouldn’t it be great to not pay your mortgage but still keep your house?), the reality is a bit more complex.
+While it might seem that as a borrower you should always try to get the best unsecured personal loan (wouldn’t it be great to not pay your mortgage but still keep your house?), the reality is a bit more complex.
 For starters, secured loans almost always come with a lower interest rate.
 When you’re making a huge purchase such as a car or house, you want that rate to be as low as possible.
 Offering the subject of the loan as collateral in the form of a secured loan is the most efficient means of doing this.
 Also, good luck getting anyone to write you an unsecured mortgage or car loan.

 Debt Consolidation Loan for Bad Credit